Toward a Spectral Theory of Cellular Sheaves: Introduction

 In spectral graph theory, one associates to a combinatorial graph additional algebraic structures in the form of square matrices whose spectral data is then investigated and related to the graph.
 These matrices come in several variants, most particularly degree and adjacency matrices, Laplacian matrices, and weighted or normalized versions thereof.
 In most cases, the size of the implicated matrix is based on the vertex set, while the structure of the matrix encodes data carried by the edges.

 To say that spectral graph theory is useful is an understatement.
-Spectral methods are key in such disparate fields as data analysis \cite{belkin_laplacian_2003,coifman_diffusion_2006}, theoretical computer science \cite{hoory_expander_2006,cvetcovic_graph_2011}, probability theory \cite{lyons_probability_2016}, control theory \cite{bullo_lectures_2018}, numerical linear algebra \cite{spielman_nearly_2014}, coding theory \cite{spielman_linear-time_1996}, and graph theory itself \cite{chung_spectral_1992,brouwer_spectra_2012}.
+Spectral methods are key in such disparate fields as data analysis~\cite{belkin_laplacian_2003,coifman_diffusion_2006}, theoretical computer science~\cite{hoory_expander_2006,cvetcovic_graph_2011}, probability theory~\cite{lyons_probability_2016}, control theory~\cite{bullo_lectures_2018}, numerical linear algebra~\cite{spielman_nearly_2014}, coding theory~\cite{spielman_linear-time_1996}, and graph theory itself~\cite{chung_spectral_1992,brouwer_spectra_2012}.

 Much of spectral graph theory focuses on the Laplacian, leveraging its unique combination of analytic, geometric, and probabilistic interpretations in the discrete setting.
 This is not the complete story.
 Many of the most well-known and well-used results on the spectrum of the graph Laplacian return features that are neither exclusively geometric nor even combinatorial in nature, but rather more qualitative.
 For example, it is among the first facts of spectral graph theory that the multiplicity of the zero eigenvalue of the graph Laplacian enumerates connected components of the graph, and the relative size of the smallest nonzero eigenvalue in a connected graph is a measure of approximate dis-connectivity.
-Such features are topological, and it is here that the present inquiry begins.
+Such features are topological.

 There is another branch of mathematics in which Laplacians hold sway: Hodge theory.
-This is the slice of algebraic geometry that uses Laplacians on (complex) Riemannian manifolds to characterize global features.
-The classical initial result is that one recovers the cohomology of the manifold as the kernel of the Laplacian on differential forms \cite{AMR}.
-For example, the dimension of the kernel of the Laplacian on $0$-forms ($\mathbb{R}$-valued functions) is equal to the rank of $H^0$, the $0$-th cohomology group (with coefficients in $\mathbb{R}$), whose dimension the number of connected components.
+This is the slice of algebraic and differential geometry that uses Laplacians on (complex) Riemannian manifolds to characterize global features.
+The classical initial result is that one recovers the cohomology of the manifold as the kernel of the Laplacian on differential forms~\cite{abraham_manifolds_1988}.
+For example, the dimension of the kernel of the Laplacian on $0$-forms ($\mathbb{R}$-valued functions) is equal to the rank of $H^0$, the $0$-th cohomology group (with coefficients in $\mathbb{R}$), whose dimension is the number of connected components.
 In spirit, then, Hodge theory categorifies elements of spectral graph theory.